 A urinary tract infection (UTI) happens when any part of the urinary system becomes infected.
 This includes the kidneys, ureters, bladder and urethra and can be extremely painful or irritating.
 A trip to Manatee Urgent Care can help relieve your symptoms and treat the UTI with antibiotics.

-Urinary tract infections typically occur when bacteria enter the urinary tract through the urethra and begin to multiply in the bladder.
-Although the urinary system is designed to keep out such microscopic invaders, these defenses can fail.
-When that happens, bacteria may take hold and grow into a full-blown infection in the urinary tract.
-Most infections involve the lower urinary tract, the bladder and the urethra.
-Women are at greater risk of developing a UTI than men are.
-Infection limited to your bladder can be painful and annoying.
+Urinary tract infections usually occur when bacteria enters the urine or urinary tract through the urethra and begin to multiply inside the bladder.
+Although the urinary system is designed to keep bacteria out, these defenses can fail.
+When that happens, bacteria can take over and turn into infection inside of the urinary tract.

-A simple UTI (also known as acute cystitis or bladder infection) occur more commonly in women than men due to the short distance from the urethra to the anus and the urethral opening to the bladder.
-This type of UTI is usually caused by Escherichia coli (E. coli), a type of bacteria commonly found in the gastrointestinal (GI) tract.
+Simple UTIs (also known as acute cystitis or bladder infection) occur more commonly in women than men.
+This type of UTI is usually caused by E. coli, a type of bacteria commonly found in the gastrointestinal (GI) tract, making this type of UTI a bacterial infection.
 Sexual intercourse may lead to cystitis, but you don’t have to be sexually active to develop it.

-Urethritis is an infection of the urethra, This type of UTI can occur when GI bacteria spread from the anus to the urethra.
-Also, because the female urethra is close to the vagina, sexually transmitted infections, such as herpes, gonorrhea and chlamydia, can cause urethritis.
+An infection of the urethra is known as urethritis.
+A UTI of this type can happen when GI bacteria spread from the anus to the urethra.
+Additionally, because the female urethra is close to the vagina, urethritis can be caused by sexually transmitted infections, such as chlamydia, gonorrhea and herpes.